 Additional Information

-The recovery process for canine liver shunt can vary depending on the severity of the condition and how quickly it is treated.
+The recovery process for liver shunt can vary depending on the severity of their condition and how quickly it’s treated.
 In most cases, dogs can make a full recovery with proper treatment and care.